pra-navi/tp/docs/UserGuide.md

    - `listTask` : Lists all tasks.

-   - `addTask T/Get Flowers n/Wedding Anniversary` : Adds a task titled `Get Flowers` with note `Wedding Anniversary` to the task list.
+   - `addTask T/Get Flowers n/for Finale Night` : Adds a task titled `Get Flowers` with note `for Finale Night` to the task list.

    - `markTask 1` : Marks the 1st task shown in the current task list as done.